GenericCoder-hub/bitraJS/README.md

     type : 'img'
 }

-## remember that to have something render (as of now) you need to put the variable in the list in b.render
+### remember that to have something render (as of now) you need to put the variable in the list in b.render

-## to have the loop, you need:
+ to have the loop, you need:

 requestAnimationFrame(update);

+you need to host somewhere, use python or smthn.